 Zum Jahreswechsel entdeckt man dann doch immer noch ein Album, das es quasi in letzter Minute in die persönliche Jahresbestenliste schaffen würde, wenn man eine schreiben würde …

 Helado Negros Album This Is How You Smile ist in einigen 2019er-Listen zu finden.
-Robert Lange zum Entstehungsprozess:
+Roberto Lange zum Entstehungsprozess:

 It was this regimen.
 I rented my friend’s studio down the street, in Flatbush, Brooklyn, where I’d record until 4 in the afternoon.
 Then I would come home and eat some food, hang with my wife, Kristi, then take the bus to another friend’s studio in Dumbo and work until midnight, editing what I had recorded that day.
 It was great, but also isolating and really hard, because you get in touch with a lot of feelings when you’re by yourself.
 I know that sounds really corny.
 But I was writing a lot on piano and it was extremely emotional.
 When I’ve written lyrics or melodies before, I’ve never cried, and I was crying.